-Lesbian, Gay, Bisexual, Trans, and Intersex Issues at HLPF
+Lesbian, Gay, Bisexual, Trans, and Intersex at HLPF

 The "leave no one behind" principle of the SDGs mandates the inclusion of lesbian, gay, bisexual, transgender and intersex (LGBTI) people.
-In addition, the SDGs, unlike prior development goals, apply to all nations.
-Additionally, it is important to recognize that achieving a world free from poverty, where everyone is able to attain their fullest abilities, and where human rights and gender equality is prioritized, can only be accomplished when everyone is accounted for.
 In short, the SDGs must be inclusive of all people regardless of their sexual orientation, gender identity or expression, and/or sex characteristics.